pwillard/MSTS-replacement/README.md

 # MSTS-replacement
 Replacements for MSTS default shapes

-USA1, USA2 and Generic replacement shapes for MSTRS and ORTS
+USA1, USA2 and Generic replacement shapes for MSTS and ORTS

 ADDED Barn1 to USA1